Breakfast daily, 6 lunches, 11 three-course dinners including a farewell dinner in Vancouver

 Welcome to Vancouver, your gateway to the Canadian Rockies!
 At 6 pm, meet your traveling companions for a welcome drink.
 Your Tour Director will prepare you for your upcoming adventure.

 Day 2 VANCOUVER–VICTORIA

 This morning, tour Vancouver, including the waterfront, Chinatown, and Stanley Park with its old-growth evergreen forests and totem poles.
-Catch the FERRY over to Vancouver Island and Victoria.
-Visit world-famous BUTCHART GARDENS, followed by a special dinner in the original Butchart family residence.
+Catch the BC FERRY over to Vancouver Island and Victoria.
+Visit world-famous BUTCHART GARDENS, followed by a special dinner in the former historic greenhouse overlooking the gardens.
 See major attractions on your city orientation tour, including the Fairmont Empress Hotel, Bastion Square, and Thunderbird Park.

 Day 3 VICTORIA